 The area around the San Matias Project is sparsely inhabited, including five small communities within 5 kilometres of the project, and the Alacrán community is located within the footprint of the contemplated Alacran mine.
-The Alacrán community is the largest local population center (1,200 persons) and the
+The Alacrán community is the largest local population center (1,200 persons) and the population within a 5 kilometre radius is approximately 3,800.
+The local population subsists on mining, small-scale agriculture, ranching and small businesses that support the local community.
+Most of the original forest has been cleared for grazing and agriculture.

-2 Intervals are reported as core length only.
+&lt;sup>2 Intervals are reported as core length only.
 True widths are estimated to be between 75% and 100% of the core length.

-3 Copper equivalent ("CuEq") is calculated using the formula CuEq=((Copper%Copper recovery)+100((gold gradegold recovery)/31.10305)/((copper%copper price)2204.62)+100((silver gradesilver recovery)/31.10305)/((copper%copper price)2204.62) using the following assumptions: Metal prices of US\$3.25/lb copper, US\$1,600.00/oz gold, and US\$20.00/oz silver, copper recovery of 92.5% (fresh and transition zone only), gold recovery of 78.1% and silver recovery of 62.9%.
+&lt;sup>3 Copper equivalent ("CuEq") is calculated using the formula CuEq=((Copper%\Copper recovery)+100\((gold grade\gold recovery)/31.10305)/((copper%\copper price)\2204.62)+100\((silver grade\silver recovery)/31.10305)/((copper%\copper price)\2204.62) using the following assumptions: Metal prices of US\$3.25/lb copper, US\$1,600.00/oz gold, and US\$20.00/oz silver, copper recovery of 92.5% (fresh and transition zone only), gold recovery of 78.1% and silver recovery of 62.9%.

-4 ACD138, ACD152, ACD156 and ACD157 were drilled sub-parallel to dip and these lengths do not represent true thickness.
+&lt;sup>4 ACD138, ACD152, ACD156 and ACD157 were drilled sub-parallel to dip and these lengths do not represent true thickness.

-5 Drill holes had partial core recovery, which is why the from-to lengths do not equate to the sampled intervals.
+&lt;sup>5 Drill holes had partial core recovery, which is why the from-to lengths do not equate to the sampled intervals.